Where to Stay in Maui: 12 Best Areas

 Lanai and Molokai Islands are in the distance as you look out to sea.
 The coral reef is worth exploring if you enjoy snorkelling.
 The further out you swim, the clearer the water.
 You should keep your eyes open for marine species like Wrasse, Moorish Idol, and even turtles.

 Some visitors are happy to lie back on the white sand and take in the sun.
-This is a popular place for families because of the calm waters in the sheltered bay so ideal for novice snorkellers.
+This is a popular place for families with kids because of the calm waters in the sheltered bay so ideal for novice snorkellers.
 However, in the winter, the winds get stronger so snorkelling is out; try boarding instead.

 It has a large shopping centre, with several dining options and its own brewing company, taking the name of the Island.
 Lahaina is close to the south if you want even more choice of entertainment.